Best RC Rock Crawlers & Off-Road Remote Controlled Trail Trucks

-Rest assured, there is method to our madness.
+Rest assured, there is method to my madness.
 When it comes to social, competitive crawling, or even a day in the woods the smallest thing can ruin your day.

 The funny thing is that price does not always equal quality.
 We have had plenty of high end vehicles fail to measure up and some of the cheaper models surprise us.
 There is really no telling until you have owned the real thing for a period of time.

 You may not even know what it is like to run a top quality truck.
 Here is why I would recommend the TRX4 over other competitors:

 I have put all our top 10 recommendations to the test and pushed them to their limits.
 The TRX-4 isn’t the cheapest pick, which is why I included some cheaper models which are also good, but not quite number one!

 I like to base all my recommendations on pure testing and user feedback outcomes rather than which truck looks the best or is the best on paper.
 I have learned this the hard way over the years.
 I always suggest spending your hard earned cash on a quality kit you will enjoy for years to come.